Theoretical Basis for a Solution to the Cosmological Constant Problem: The current situation

 where $T_{\alpha\beta}$ is the stress-energy tensor.
 There is another more restrictive condition on the values of energy which is called the strong energy condition and which states that for every timelike 4-vector $u^\alpha$

-where $T=T_\alpha{}^\alpha$ is the contraction of the stress-energy tensor.
-If this stronger condition is respected in all situations, then gravity must always be attractive.
+where $T=T_\alpha{}^\alpha$ is the contraction of the stress-energy tensor .
+If this stronger condition is obeyed in all situations, then gravity must always be an attractive interaction.

-However those equations are classical equations and even though they may be valid when we are considering the expectation values of energy of quantum systems, they do not reflect the subtleties related to the definition of energy at the quantum level.
-So what do we mean exactly by positive energy?
-To answer that question we must first examine what \textit{negative} energy might be.
-Negative energy made its first appearance in physical theory when Paul Dirac and others tried to integrate special relativity with quantum mechanics.
-To obtain Lorentz invariant equations for the wave function it seemed that one had to sacrifice the positivity of energy.
-While trying to make sense of those negative energy solutions, Dirac was led to introduce antiparticles \cite{Dirac-1}.
-Of course antiparticles do not have `negative energy' otherwise we would run into a number of problems ranging from violation of the conservation of energy to the possibility of producing perpetual motion machines.
+However, those equations are classical equations and even though they may be valid when we are considering the expectation values of energy of quantum systems, they do not reflect the subtleties related to the definition of energy at the quantum level.
+So, what do we mean exactly by positive energy?
+To answer that question, we must first examine what \textit{negative} energy might be.
+Negative energy made its first appearance in physical theory when Paul Dirac and others tried to integrate special relativity into quantum mechanics.
+To obtain Lorentz-invariant equations for the wave function it seemed that one had to sacrifice the positivity of energy.
+While trying to make sense of those negative-energy solutions, Dirac was led to introduce antiparticles \cite{Dirac-1}.

+Of course, antiparticles do not have negative energy (at least in the sense we usually understand) otherwise we would run into a number of problems ranging from violation of the conservation of energy to the possibility of producing perpetual motion machines.
 It does not appear however that negative energy alone is to blame for those inconsistencies.
-What really poses a problem is negative energy applied to antiparticles.
-Nevertheless when faced with the prospect of having to introduce negative energy states into physics, Dirac saw the apparently insurmountable difficulties that this would entail and rather than accepting this conclusion he turned it into an argument for the existence of a new class of positive energy particles identical to normal particles but with reversed electrical charge.
+What really constitutes a problem is negative energy applied to antiparticles.
+Nevertheless when faced with the prospect of having to introduce negative energy states into physics, Dirac saw the apparently insurmountable difficulties that this would entail and rather than recognizing the validity of his deduction he turned it into an argument for the existence of a new class of positive-energy particles identical to normal particles, but with reversed electrical charge.
 This became one of the greatest theoretical predictions of the history of physics.